 About the framework

-The SECURE framework for evaluation of start-up ventures is intended to provide potential investors with an actionable tool for assessing the quality of the investment.
-The SECURE framework would enable investors to evaluate start-ups on all functional domains and would provide conclusive results that would aid investment decision making.
-SECURE framework would also aid policy makers not only to evaluate start-up business models, but also be well equipped to guide entrepreneurs based on the set of recommendations.
+The SECURE framework for evaluating startup ventures is intended to provide potential investors with an actionable tool for assessing investment quality.
+The SECURE framework enables investors to evaluate startups on all functional domains and provides conclusive results that aid investment decision-making.
+The SECURE framework would also assist policymakers in assessing startup business models and be well-equipped to guide entrepreneurs based on the recommendations.
 Finally, entrepreneurs can self-assess their business plans or even their existing ventures and gain confidence and guidance on areas of improvement.

 Implications for educators and researchers